OSGeo/OSGeoLive-doc/en/quickstart/eoxserver_quickstart.rst

   :scale: 50 %
   :alt: EOxServer demonstration admin client start

-It is for example possible to view and alter the `EO Metadata` of the configured `Dataset Series`.
+It is for example possible to view and alter the `EO Metadata Entries` of the configured `Dataset Series`.

 .. image:: ../../images/screenshots/1024x768/eoxserver_adminclient3.png